newswangerd/hermes-curl/README.md

 ## Configuration file reference

-- `from`: specify a base configuration.
-This should be a relative path to the current file.
+- `from` (optional): specify a path to another configuration file to inherit configurations from.
+This path is relative to the current file.
-- `headers`: dictionary of headers.
-- `path`: path on the server to send the request to.
+- `path` (requires): path on the server to send the request to, including any query params.
-- `method`: HTTP method to use
+- `method` (required): HTTP method to use.
-- `host`: server host, including protocol and port.
+- `host` (required): server host, including protocol and port.
+- `headers` (optional): dictionary of headers in the form.
+Ex`Header: value`.
-- `body`: request body
+- `body` (optional): request body.
-- `curl_flags`: a dictionary with any other curl flags to add. ex `"--cacert: certfile"`
+- `curl_flags` (optional): a dictionary with any other curl flags to add.
+Ex `"--cacert: certfile"`.

 ## Installation

 ```
-git clone git@github.com:newswangerd/hermes-curl.git
-cd hermes-curl
-pip install -r requirements.txt
-pip install -e .
+python3 -m pip install hermes-curl
 ```